BUDDHISM, THE MIDDLE WAY and THE THIRD TRUTH

 So, he had experienced both sides of life – the two extremes of unrestrained sensual pleasure and sensual withdrawal.
 Then he realised there was a third way to look for and find happiness and fulfilment in life.
 He called this 'The Middle Way'.

-It is clearly written and unquestioned by Buddhists that The Middle Way is a way between the two extremes of sensual indulgence (as a prince) and sensory withdrawal (as an ascetic).
-(That it is unquestioned doesn't make anything true; it only means i don't have to argue it with any other Buddhists.)
+It is clearly written and unquestioned by all Buddhists that The Middle Way is a way between the two extremes of sensual indulgence (as a prince) and sensory withdrawal (as an ascetic).
+It is usually understood as a way of approaching life, a mental and emotional attitude to life.